0x4447-office/0x4447_webpage_documentation/docs/samba/1.2.0/README.md

 }
 ```

+## The First Boot

+The boot time of our product will be slower then if you started an instance from a clean AMI, this is due to our custom code that needs to be executed in order to prepare the product for you.
+This process can take few minutes longer then usual.

+## Connecting to the Server

+If you need to connect to the server: get it's IP, connect to the instance over SSH with the username `ec2-user`, while using the private key you selected at deployment time.
+If sucesfully connected, you should be greeted with a custom MOTD detailing the product information.

 ## Mount the drives

 Once the server is up and running, need to be on the same network that our prodcut is (over VPN, in the same VPC (Subnet), etc).
 Bellow you can find detailed instructions how to mount the drive under the most popular operating systems.